kormax/apple-home-key/README.md

   - Authentication: runs on the SE and is inspired by the [Car Key](https://developer.apple.com/videos/play/wwdc2020/10006/) protocol, albeit with some changes, such as lack of direct pairing (which is done via HAP instead), changes to the KDF influcenced by multi-reader environment and other small ones;
   - Attestation exchange: implemented via HCE and uses ISO18013 engagement and NFC data transfer.

-Just like tha parent protocol, Home Key has following advantages:
+Just like tha parent protocols, Home Key has following advantages:
 - This protocol provides reader authentication, data encryption, forward secrecy;
-- It allows* to share keys, although this functionality is not implemented;
+- It [allows to share keys*](#key-sharing), although this functionality is not implemented;
 - In theory, future locks could implement UWB-based access as it's supported by specification.